Imdath/devTinder-web/README.md

 -   New page - see all my connections
 -   New page - see all my requests
 -   Feature - accept/reject connection request
+-   Send/ignore the user card from the feed
+-   Signup new user
+-   E2E testing

 Body